thisjustin/JSocial/README.md

 * Your function can do anything and everything, as long as it finishes in a reasonable amount of time.
 No infinite loops, please.
 * Once your function is written, you can call it from anywhere else in the already existing execution chain.
 * Never entirely delete anyone else's function.
 Edit it if needed.
+* jQuery 2.0 is included for your convenience